 Still another ACS official makes still another claim about the New York City foster-care panic

-In the previous post to this blog I discussed the resurrection of an odious racial stereotype in a column in the Chronicle of Social Change – the Fox News of child welfare.
+In the previous post to this blog I discussed the resurrection of an odious racial stereotype in a column in the Chronicle of Social Change.
+[UPDATE: To its credit, the Chronicle ultimately apologized and deleted the column.]
 The stereotype appears in a column by the Chronicle’s “Blogger of the Year,” Marie Cohen, in which she complains about the New York Times story on foster care as the new “Jane Crow.”

 But Cohen’s column did serve one useful purpose.
 It brings us still another official from the New York City child welfare agency, the Administration for Children’s Services, contradicting claims made by his colleagues concerning the extent of the foster-care panic in New York – the sharp spike in removals that tends to follow high-profile tragedies.